 - Urgent applications may be considered by circulation.

-- This fund is available to all St Hugh’s College graduate students, by application.
+- The Barbinder Watson Fund is available to all St Hugh’s College graduate students, by application.
 The fund supports research work and the presentation of the results of research work.
 Priority will be given to those presenting the results of their research at conferences as a paper or poster and to those carrying out fieldwork or archival and research work away from Oxford which directly supports the research work for their degree course.
 Applications to attend conferences relevant to a graduate student’s degree course will also be considered.

-- There is now a fund set up by the MCR to support students with further financial grants who have previously used up their Barbinder Watson eligibility or would like to apply for more than the allocated amount.
+- There is now an additional fund, set up by the MCR, which supports students with further financial grants who have previously used up their Barbinder Watson eligibility or would like to apply for more than the allocated amount.
 You can apply for the MCR Travel Grant by indicating this on the Barbinder Watson Fund form.
-Please note that these grants are decided by Student Support Committee in 6th week; all applications must therefore be completed using the online form by Monday of week 5 and cannot be allocated retrospectively.
+Please note that, unlike the Barbinder Watson, these grants are decided by Student Support Committee in 6th week; all applications must therefore be completed using the online form by Monday of week 5 and cannot be allocated retrospectively.

 - This fund is open to all St Hugh’s College clinical medics for assistance in meeting the costs of elective travel (up to £500).

 - The fund also meets the cost of a stethoscope for St Hugh’s College medical students beginning their clinical course.